 Staff one to two people around your fitting rooms at all times to provide services like grabbing another size off the floor, helping with zippers and ties, answering customer questions, and styling shoppers.

 The area around your fitting room is one the most common places where customers will look for help and have questions.
 Be sure that you are prepared for that and ready to capitalize on all the customer-associate interactions that are sure to come.

-11. Advertise Exciting Offers or Social Media Channels
+12. Advertise Exciting Offers on Social Media Channels

 By the time a customer enters your fitting room, they are already a captive audience, connecting with your brand, and at the precipice of a purchase.
 You should capitalize on this moment with advertisements, social media plugs, and loyalty programs to remind customers of opportunities and help drive your sales.

-Additionally, we had other fliers that advertised our discounts and sales.
-These fliers were great because they reminded customers about the potential for deals when they were deciding whether to make a purchase, making them more inclined to buy.
+Additionally, we had other flyers that advertised our discounts and sales.
+These ads were great because they reminded customers about the potential for deals when they were deciding whether to make a purchase, making them more inclined to buy.

-While you should use your fitting rooms to promote your social media and loyalty programs and remind customers of deals and discounts, your displays should not distract your customers.
+While you should use your fitting rooms to promote your social media and loyalty programs and remind customers of deals and discounts, your displays should not distract them.
 Make your displays small, hang them in your customers’ line of sight, and use options that are flush with the wall.
-Keeping your signage small and flush with the wall will maximize visibility without creating a distraction or impeding foot space.
+Doing this will maximize visibility without creating a distraction or impeding foot space.